codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ## Overview

 The instructions below apply to the open source version of Parse, not hosted Parse.
-One of the restrictions is that you must execute [Parse Cloud code](http://parseplatform.github.io/docs/cloudcode/guide/#cloud-code-cloud-functions) hosted on the server to implement push notifications.
+There are two parts to setting up Parse for push notifications.
+First, you need to make sure your Parse server is setup properly.
+Second, you need to add support with changes to your Android application.

 ### Parse Server Setup